|

 on public policy.
 The Donner family chose Canada's

-centennial year, 1967, to embark on a course of professional grantmaking that has contributed well over $100 million to
+centennial year, 1967, to embark on a course of professional grantmaking that has contributed well over $150 million to

-more than 1,000 projects across Canada and around the world.
+almost 2,500 projects across Canada and around the world.

 In